What is a private cloud?

 A private cloud is commonly deployed on premises in much the same way a business would build and operate its own traditional data center.
 However, an increasing number of vendors offer private cloud services that can bolster or even replace on-premises systems.

-Some of the largest players in the private cloud market include:
+Some of the largest players in the private cloud market include the following:

-- IBM -- offers private cloud hardware, along with IBM Cloud Managed Services, cloud security tools and cloud management and orchestration tools.
+- IBM.
+IBM offers private cloud hardware, along with its Cloud Managed Services, cloud security tools and cloud management and orchestration tools.
+IBM now owns Red Hat with its private cloud capabilities.

 Managed private cloud pricing